mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 }
 ```

-This function can set the fetch method with all its arguments.
+The function will set the fetch method with all its arguments.
 By default, we set it to be `fetch`.

 Then we can modify our existing calls to use the preferred fetch method.